-- •In the Student and Family Handbook on p.
-11 is where the The Title 1 Parent and Family Engagement Policy is located: All Gilder families receive a handbook outlining Gilder expectations and District Code of Conduct.
+•Student and Family Handbook: All Gilder families receive a handbook outlining Gilder expectations and District Code of Conduct.
+In the handbook we have The Title 1 Parent and Family Engagement Policy or Procedure.
 We have all student + Parent signature page that we collect on campus showing that families have received and read the book.

-This handbook is also available electronically on student iPad's and our Gilder website. - Please provide a narrative below describing how and when the annual Title I parent meeting is/was held informing parents of the school's participation in Title I. Provide supporting documentation in the corresponding folder.
+5.3 Please provide a narrative below describing how and when the annual Title I parent meeting is/was held informing parents of the school's participation in Title I. Provide supporting documentation in the corresponding folder.

 Gilder GREAT Family Nights are extremely exciting at Gilder Elementary and we make these evenings all about our families.
 We provide multiple family evenings throughout the year and they are about taking care of the family's needs, while providing enrichment, engagement, nourishment and fun.
 Childcare for non-school aged children is something that our Gilder families can expect so that they can enjoy the meaningful events planned with their Gilder student(s).
 We have many Gilder Family nights throughout the school year.
-Due to COVID we did switch to Drive-thru events for safety purposes: